Danny Cowley: Colchester United

 On 4 January 2024, Cowley was appointed head coach of League Two club Colchester United.

 Cowley's first game in charge of Colchester saw his team earn a 2–2 draw against Swindon, despite being 2–0 down in the first half.
 Cowley's first home game as Colchester manager ended 1–1 against Bradford.
 Cowley ended January unbeaten as Colchester manager when the U's won 1–0 at Morecambe - Cowley's third match as Colchester Manager.
 Under Cowley, The U's become a much stronger and harder team to beat, with Cowley being unbeaten in 6 of his 20 league matches.
 Within these 20 matches, the U's drew 10 of these.
 Back to back wins at Crawley Town (3-2) and Grimsby Town (2-0) put the U's in a strong position to avoid relegation.
 The U's confirmed their League Two status on the final day of the season with a 1–1 draw against Crewe.

 Cowley was named EFL League Two Manager of the Month for March 2025 following five wins from seven matches, moving the U's into play-off contention.

+Having missed out on the play-offs the previous campaign, Cowley's side started the 2025–26 season slowly before their form picked up in November 2025, a run of nine points from four matches seeing him named Manager of the Month.